tahoe-lafs/tahoe-lafs/pyfec/README.txt

 input to the encoding step.

+ * Command-Line Tool

+The bin/ directory contains two Unix-style, command-line tools "fec" and "unfec".
+Execute "fec --help" or "unfec --help" for usage instructions.

+Note: a Unix-style tool like "fec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
+Other Unix-style tools that go well with "fec" include "GNU tar" for packaging up multiple files and directories into one bundle, "rzip" for compression, and "GNU Privacy Guard" for encryption.
+It is best to do things in that order: first package, then compress, then encrypt, then erasure code.

  * API

 Each block is associated with "blocknum".
 The blocknum of each primary block is